mmaquer2/threejs-test-workbench/readme.md

 ## Description
 - A three.js test bench for experimenting with three.js features
-    - includes a particle system with randomly moving particles
     - different three.js light types
     - a simple three.js scene with a cube and a sphere with a ortho camera